jtmuller5/jtmuller5.github.io/content/posts/create-a-chrome-extension-with-react-typescript-and-tailwindcss/index.md

 > This article was inspired by [Creating a Chrome Extension with React a Step by Step Guide](https://medium.com/@tharshita13/creating-a-chrome-extension-with-react-a-step-by-step-guide-47fe9bab24a1).

+For the full code, check out the [repo](https://github.com/jtmuller5/react-typescript-tailwind-chrome-extension).

 ## Creating a Popup
 ### 1. Create React App